Macy's: 2020s

 After conducting two years of research, Macy's announced in 2019 that it intended to ban the sale of fur products at its stores by the end of the 2020 fiscal year.
 The news follows the state of California's ban on the manufacturing and sale of such items.
-In 2020, Macy's closed its Cincinnati headquarters, consolidating headquarters operations in New York City.
+In 2020, Macy's closed its Cincinnati headquarters (at 7 west 7th Street, now converted to luxury apartments), consolidating headquarters operations in New York City.
 JANA Partners, an activist investment firm, disclosed a large stake in Macy's in 2021, and sent a letter to the board recommending spinning off the company's online business.
 In response, Macy's hired AlixPartners to review their business structure.
 By the end of 2021, JANA had reduced their holding in Macy's by 84%, or about 1.5% of the company.
 In August 2021, Macy's announced they were partnering with Toys "R" Us to open toy shops in Macy's stores, starting in 2022.
 In November 2021, Macy's announced they were starting a free education program and boosting its corporation base salary to $15 per hour.

 In February 2023, Macy's said they would no longer sell leather goods made of exotic skins, such as reptiles or ostriches.
 On the morning of December 4, 2023, a stabbing occurred at Macy's Flagship store in Philadelphia, killing 27-year-old security guard Eric Harrison.

 In January 2024, Macy's rejected a $5 billion takeover from Arkhouse Management and Brigade Capital Management to acquire all of the outstanding shares of the company.
 In January 2024, Sycamore Partners requested to purchase the struggling Macy's company.
 In February 2024, Macy's announced that up to 150 underperforming stores would close by the end of 2026, with 50 stores closing by the end of 2024.
 That number was increased to 65 by December.
 Macy's stated that the closing stores only represented 10% of its total sales.
 The company plans to focus on opening 45 Bloomingdale's and 30 Bluemercury stores while remodeling 30 additional Bluemercury stores.

 In January 2025, 66 stores, including landmark locations in Philadelphia and Brooklyn, were set to close.

+In January 2026, Macy's announced they were closing 14 locations in the first quarter, as part of their February 2024 consolidation plan.